 Villa | 4 bedrooms | sleeps 8

 This lovely villa is set in the middle of an acre of lawns, flowering shrubs and mature trees.
 Surrounded on two sides by high hedges and approached by a long, gated drive, guests enjoy both privacy and security.
 The views are beautiful with mountains to the south from the balcony, and unspoilt views across meadows and wooded hillsides from the garden.
 There is a large floodlit 12x6m swimming pool with roman steps and a poolside barbecue, perfect for alfresco lunches or wining and dining on balmy summer evenings.
 There are several private shaded areas for quiet reading, large lawns for children and two terraces with plenty of garden furniture.
-We have table tennis, indoor and outdoor games and a selection of books and tourist brochures.
+We have table tennis, games, books and plenty of local information for sightseeing.
 A welcome hamper will be placed in the accommodation for your arrival.